-Because approximately 62% of our revenue for the year ended December 31, 2021 was generated in Canada, we could be materially affected by currency fluctuations.
+Approximately 65% of our revenue for the year ended December 31, 2022 was generated in Canada, which may expose us to currency fluctuations.
 Changes in currency exchange rates, particularly with respect to CAD, could have a material adverse effect on our results of operations or financial position.
-As we have a trade accounts receivable balance in Canadian dollars of \$19.1 million CAD as of December 31, 2021, a 10% movement in exchange rates for CAD relative to USD would increase or decrease pre-tax income during the period of the change and increase or decrease the resulting trade accounts receivable balance by \$1.5 million.
+As we have a trade accounts receivable balance in Canadian dollars of \$19.6 million CAD as of December 31, 2022, a 10% movement in exchange rates for CAD relative to USD would increase or decrease the resulting trade accounts receivable balance by \$1.4 million.
 We have not hedged our exposure to changes in foreign currency exchange rates and, as a result, could incur significant and unanticipated translation gains and losses.